inline-block to 3 selectors.@mixin inline-block-hack {

 margin: 4px; }

 This is obviously not ideal due to redundancies.
 Recently SASS version 3.2.0 was released which implemented 'placeholder selectors', these allow you to specify a set of rules that don't belong to anything at first but allow us to extend the placeholder much like you would with the regular @extend directive.
 To specify a placeholder selector simply add a % sign to the beginning of the selector.
-When applied to the situation above it we get this SASS code.
+When applied to the situation above it we get this SASS code.%inline-block-hack {

 display: inline-block;